The All-American Rejects: 2007–09: When the World Comes Down

 In October 2009, the All-American Rejects were forced to cancel shows due to an injury to frontman Tyson Ritter.
 He performed from a wheelchair with his leg in a brace on September 27 during a show in Tampa, Florida, amid reports suggesting the singer had undergone knee surgery to remove a tumor that had been there for many months.
 Ritter's leg became infected, and he remained hospitalized for five days.
 Ritter made a full recovery in time to return to kick off the Battle Of The Bands Tour with Taking Back Sunday, with the first date at MSU in Michigan.
 At the end of 2009, Ritter suffered from alcohol abuse after ending a six-year relationship.
 Ritter's way of coping with this issue was to write and record music for the band's next album, Kids In The Street.

-The All-American Rejects announced that they will be performing their last show in support of When the World Comes Down at Hollywood, California on December 14.
+The All-American Rejects announced that they would be performing their last show in support of When the World Comes Down in Hollywood, California on December 14.
 Since the date soon sold out, the band added a second date at the venue for the next day.
-However, the group played one more show at the "Jingle Bell Bash" in Seattle on December 19.
+However, the group played one more show at the "Jingle Bell Bash" in Seattle, Washington on December 19.